Government Schools Education Council

 The Education Act 2004 (the Act) outlines the conditions under which the Minister may appoint or terminate the appointment of a Council member.
 As a statutory appointment the Standing Committee on Education, Training and Young Affairs is consulted on proposed appointments.

 Sections 56 and 57 of the Act state that the Council must consist of the Director- General and the Minister must appoint the following members of the Council:

 - six people who, in the Minister's opinion, have experience in one or more of the areas of business and commerce, public policy, early childhood care, education, the special needs of young people and teacher education (the community members)

-- ten people who, in the Minister's opinion, represent the views of public school education (the education members), comprising:
+- 10 people who, in the Minister's opinion, represent the views of public school education (the education members), including: